SFU-Archives/email-archiving/account-owners/overview.md

 In general:
 - Emails made or received in your capacity as an SFU employee engaged in university business are university records and may be transferred to the Archives under an applicable [Records Retention Schedule and Disposal Authority (RRSDA)](http://www.sfu.ca/archives2/dur/rrsdas.html).

-- Emails as personal correspondence may be transferred to the Archives under a [Donation Agreement](http://www.sfu.ca/archives/for-donors/donations.html).
+- Emails made or received as personal correspondence may be transferred to the Archives under a [Donation Agreement](http://www.sfu.ca/archives/for-donors/donations.html).

 An archivist will advise you on how to proceed.
 Note that the transfer process currently captures only email messages and attachments; it **does not** capture other records typically included in email platforms, e.g. calendars, address books, task lists.